LP - SEPO - WH-ECOO- Desktop image

 Who is this program for?

-The Emerging COO Program will help mid-level to senior operations leaders enhance their leadership and management skills, enabling them to leverage cutting-edge technologies, innovative solutions, and data-driven decision making to elevate their impact and continue on their paths to becoming COOs.
+The Emerging Chief Operating Officer (COO) Program from Wharton Executive Education is designed to empower experienced operations leaders and mid-level executives to enhance their leadership skills and management skills, enabling them to leverage emerging technologies, operational innovation management solutions, and data-driven decision making to elevate their impact and continue on their paths to becoming COOs.

-• Mid-career operations leaders seeking to develop the skills and mindset to lead enterprise-wide operations strategy and systems and accelerate their career growth
+• Mid-career operations leaders seeking to develop executive leadership skills and mindset to lead enterprise-wide operations strategy and systems and accelerate their career growth

 • Senior operations professionals looking to leverage innovative solutions and data-driven decision making to stay ahead of emerging trends and take on new leadership opportunities